 The Second Transbay Rail Crossing opens an opportunity for BART and for its transit partners to consider the possibility of sharing a Transbay Rail Crossing.
 BART tracks are a wider gauge than the other rail lines in the Bay Area, so BART trains cannot share tracks with Caltrain, ACE, High Speed Rail, or Capitol Corridor.
 It may be possible to build a new rail crossing with room for both BART and standard-gauge rail, and this study will consider how that could work.

 Slide is from the November 2018 presentation to the BART Board of Directors and the Capitol Corridor Joint Powers Authority.

 BART alone can reap tremendous benefits from the Second Transbay Rail Crossing.
 The Second Transbay Rail Crossing will double BART's capacity across the San Francisco Bay, reduce crowding during peak periods, reduce delays by making the system more flexible and boost BART's resiliency in the face of natural disasters and other major disruptions.

-Over the coming months, BART and its partners will work to further define and scope this project.
+BART and its partners will work to further define and scope this project.
 If the feasibility analysis points to a new rail crossing as an important component of the megaregion’s future transportation system, the New Transbay Rail Crossing program would evaluate a range of alternatives, advance the most promising ones for environmental review and related conceptual design, identify a preferred alternative for final design, embark on construction and construction management, and complete construction of the Project.

 Whether you’re a policy maker, a resident, a commuter, or an other stakeholder, we will want your input as we begin to conduct our project work.
 Look for announcements from BART in 2019 for ways to get involved and help us create a connected transit network that supports our thriving megaregion.